 So, does Conclave offer the ultimate “free lunch” compared to using Sharemind directly – better performance, direct integration with popular data processing systems, and automatic optimization?
 Not quite.
 To realize the performance improvements of local precomputation, Conclave must leak the size (i.e., cardinality) of intermediate relations at the local/MPC boundary (though not their content).
 Moreover, making joins and aggregations across parties fast requires selective annotations on the input columns.
 Conclave makes these choices transparent to the data scientists and their organizations’ legal oversight: at all points, Conclave clearly informs its users what information might be leaked on query execution.
 The choice to leak nothing and get the same guarantees as running the entire computation in a Sharemind MPC is always available – and since Conclave generates code for Sharemind, users get the same performance as with Sharemind, but with an easy-to-use relational interface and integrated with their local data processing systems.

 Conclave is the result of a collaboration between the Alexandra Institute, the Hariri Institute for Computing at Boston University, and MIT CSAIL.
-Our current Conclave implementation is a research prototype, and we expect to make an open-source release available in early 2019.
-In the meantime, if you’re interested in more details, check out our project website.
+Our current Conclave implementation is a research prototype (see conference version of the paper here: https://dl.acm.org/citation.cfm?id=3303982), and an open-source release is available here: https://github.com/multiparty/conclave.
+If you’re interested in more details, check out our project website.
 We’d love to hear what you think!